oddbird/oddleventy/content/index.md

   img: default
 summary: |
-  **As experts in digital product creation,** we’ll help you clarify the goals & priorities as we work towards them together.
+  **As experts in digital product creation,** we’ll help to clarify your goals & priorities as we work towards them together.
   Our focus on accessibility, performance, and architecture -- resilient design systems & well-tested code --